FAQ

 Official KCS ladders

-How the Men's 1v1, Women's 1v1, bubble rankings, and general ladder display work.
+How the Men's 1v1, Women's 1v1, Bubble Rankings, movement indicators, and Top 16 Challenge Gate work.

 What are the KCS 1v1 Rankings?